 5 Tips for Managing Your Properties

 Managing commercial properties requires handling multiple jobs, including janitorial services, negotiating contracts with garbage collectors, grounds keeping, and addressing tenant concerns.
 Effective property management can help streamline everything from rent collection to tax compliance and groundskeeping.
 The way a property owner or realtor manages a property can break their success chances.
 Effective rental property management can lead you to a successful financial future, while improper management will make everything fall into shambles.
+In Australia people often confuse the terms ‘property manager’ and ‘strata manager’, however, they are very different jobs.
+While property managers mainly deal in managing rental properties for investors, strata managers manage strata title properties (a building with devised ownership – commonly apartments).
+While the roles are similar, there is a clear distinction, mainly due to the shared ownership of buildings managed by strata.
+If you struggle to grasp the difference, look at insurance to help you out.
+A strata manager will organize strata insurance that covers the shared spaces in an apartment building; think about hallways, gardens, garages, gyms, etc. While a property manager may help apartment owners with home and contents insurance, think about personal belonging and damages inside an apartment.
+While both roles are important, you need to know the difference when looking for a property manager so you can understand what duties they will and will not perform.
 The following five property management tips will help keep everything running smoothly.

 Consider Hiring a Property Manager